 Gyms are a breeding ground for bacteria.
 And as much as we all love a good workout, your skin needs to rest for a few days.

 Sweat will irritate your ink, delaying the healing process.
 After 3-4 days, you can resume your normal routine.
-Just make sure you skip barbell back squats.
+If you're planning to sweat heavily in the first few weeks after your new piece.

 Don’t go swimming